EronAlves1996/annotations-new/Project Polyglot Blog Roadmap.md

 - [ ] Insert a couple of posts
 - [ ] install markdown parser
 - [ ] introduce pre visualization on new post page
+- [ ] For blog post, it gonna have a boolean flag, indicating if it's a draft or not
+- [ ] Add a CSS and good styling in base template
+- [ ] Add database config flag